Graham-Pedersen/IronPlot/README.txt

-This software is OPEN SOURCE under CRAPL: http://matt.might.net/articles/crapl/
+This software is OPEN SOURCE under CRAPL: http://matt.might.net/articles/crapl/CRAPL-LICENSE.txt Explanation of the CRAPL: http://matt.might.net/articles/crapl/

 This is the reopository for IronPlot a scheme-like language